DragunWF/DragonBot/README.md

 **Note:** Some of the bot's features were back when I was new to programming overall.
 So you might see a lot of bad code on my bot's earliest features.

+**Extra Note:** I'm going to be rewriting this entire bot at some point in the future.